evevision/evevision/README.md

 #### Development Mode
 If you're working on EveVision you'll generally want to use development mode so you can see your changes real-time ingame.

 It's as simple as running `yarn dev`.
 All components will be built beforehand to ensure the latest code is running.
-To start development mode without rebuilding any native code, run `yarn dev-skip-native` instead.
+To start development mode without rebuilding any native code, run `yarn dev-skip-build` instead.

 #### Making changes to C++
 If you make any changes to the C++, you need to know a few things: